cramps-man/LBoL-EnemyRandomizer/README.md

 Each enemy in the game is given a weight value based on difficulty.
 The total weight of all enemies for this battle can not go over the maximum, based on the current act section.
-Balance is still ongoing, and there may be behavioural issues with some enemies (I've had to disable Sunny since she softlocks the game)
+Balance is still ongoing, and there may be behavioural issues with some enemies (have mitigated most of the main issues)

+## Custom rules for invalid encounters

+ - Support type units can not spawn solo
+ - Can not be more than 1 summoner type unit
+ - Gloomy kappa can not spawn without a drone or nitori
+ - Can not match the enemies from the previous encounter

 ## For future

 Add config to allow the act section maximum weights to be adjusted.
 Add configs regarding allowing elites.
-Fix Sunny from softlocking, and make the 3 fairies use their spellcard on lunatic 1st turn.
-Update gloomy kappa to not just defend if there are no drones?
 Other various misc things.